phoenixframework/phoenix/guides/contexts.md

 By giving modules that expose and group related functionality the name **contexts**, we help developers identify these patterns and talk about them.
 At the end of the day, contexts are just modules, as are your controllers, views, etc.

 In Phoenix, contexts often encapsulate data access and data validation.
 They often talk to a database or APIs.
-Overall, think of them as boundaries to decouple and isolate our systems into manageable, independent parts.
+Overall, think of them as boundaries to decouple and isolate parts of your application.
 Let's use these ideas to build out our web application.
 Our goal is to build an ecommerce system where we can showcase products, allow users to add products to their cart, and complete their orders.

 > How to read this guide: Using the context generators is a great way for beginners and intermediate Elixir programmers alike to get up and running quickly while thoughtfully designing their applications.
 This guide focuses on those readers.
 On the other hand, experienced developers may get more mileage from nuanced discussions around application design.
 For those readers, we include a frequently asked questions (FAQ) section at the end of the guide which brings different perspectives to some design decisions made throughout the guide.
 Beginners can safely skip the FAQ sections and return later when they're ready to dig deeper.